-Two additional important criteria must be fulfilled before the divorce case is minimally eligible for finalization.
+Two additional essential criteria must be fulfilled before the divorce case is minimally eligible for finalization.

 The Second Step in the Divorce Process (Legal Notice)

-It is important to understand that legal notice can be different from actual notice.
+It is necessary to understand that legal notice can be different from actual notice.

 Actual Notice vs. Legal Notice

-Notifying your spouse you have "started the divorce process" may involve notifying your spouse with actual notice (telling them, emailing them, sending them a letter) of the divorce.
-However actual notice is not the same as legal notice.
+Notifying your spouse, you have "started the divorce process" may involve notifying your spouse with actual notice (telling them, emailing them, sending them a letter) of the divorce.
+However, basic information is not the same as legal notice.

 Legal Notice is Required

-Legal notice to your spouse is required and it is frequently accomplished by either:
+Legal notice to your spouse is required, and either frequently accomplishes it:

 - A Waiver of Citation or